 What is the timeframe for your marketing efforts?

-Next, take some time to reflect on when you want to attract visitors, for example, if you want to fill up your calendar for July and August, you need to know when guests are starting to book their holidays and target them at that time.
+Next, take some time to reflect on when you want to attract visitors.
+For example, if you want to fill up your calendar for July and August, you need to know when guests are starting to book their holidays and target them at that time.

-You could also target all stages, but knowing who you are targeting and at what stages they are, helps to finetune your marketing efforts.
+You could also target all stages, but knowing who you are targeting and at what stages they are helps to fine-tune your marketing efforts.

 What is your budget and how much time do you have?

 So, here you want to think about the amount of money and time you want to invest in marketing your property.
-If it’s just you who has to divide your time between marketing, property management, guest communications and all the other 101 tasks related to vacation rentals, your time will be limited.
-In this case, it’s wise to focus on one or two key tactics and do them well, before expanding.
+If it’s just you who has to divide your time between marketing, property management, guest communications and all the other tasks related to vacation rentals, your time will be limited.
+In this case, it’s wise to focus on one or two key tactics and do them well before expanding.

 Marketing tactics: Which ones are right for your business?

-So, once you have done the homework above, you’re in a much better position to consider which tactics to focus on.
+Once you’ve done the homework above, you’re in a much better position to consider which tactics to focus on.

 Property listings: OTAs

 Whatever you do, don’t skimp on the photographs.
-Most vacationers will choose a rental based on images, so investing in a professional photographer to get quality photos highlighting your property’s most attractive features, will make all the difference.
+Most vacationers will choose a rental based on images, so investing in a professional photographer to get quality photos highlighting your property’s most attractive features will make all the difference.

 Create your own website

-Search engine optimization (SEO)
+Search engine optimization

-Search engine marketing (SEM)
+Search engine marketing

-Learn more about how to create an SEO and SEM strategy for your website by doing one of Lodgify’s FREE online Academy courses.
+Learn more about how to create an SEO and SEM strategy for your website by doing one of Lodgify’s free online Academy courses.

 Social media marketing

-There is no point spending a lot of time on LinkedIn, for example, if you know your audience is not using this channel.
+There is no point in spending a lot of time on LinkedIn, for example, if you know your audience is not using this channel.

 Email marketing